pengdst/task-queue-asynq/README.md

 # Task Queue Asynq

-Inspired by Sidekiq from Ruby, I try to make Simple Task App for Queue Processing with the help of Asynq library using Go language and Asynqmon to Serve Monitoring Dashboard
+Inspired by Sidekiq from Ruby, I try to make Simple Task App for Queue Processing with the help of Asynq library and Asynqmon to Serve Monitoring Dashboard.
+Written with Go language.

 ## Requirements